 Rent A Bike

 With a recent addition of almost 50 miles of bike lines in past years, the town of Seville is the ideal place to cycle.
 With a relatively car-free city center, you’ll really only have to dodge pedestrians, not cars.
 And, many of the areas with heavier traffic have bike lanes.
 Biking along the river is especially quaint, and it’s an excellent way to end up at Plaza España for sunset.
+You can reserve a sunset bike tour of the city ahead of time right here.
+Electric Bike Tours can also be scheduled if that’s more your style.

 Become Entranced By Flamenco

 Flamenco is one of Seville’s most beloved cultural traditions.
 Plan to see a show to experience the soulful guitar rhythms, the seductive singing and the passionate dance the art encompasses.
 The colorful costumes spinning to the powerful music, claps and stamps will keep you hypnotized throughout the entire performance.
 One of the best places to see it is at Casa de la Memoria, a cultural center dating back to the 16th century.
+This is a very popular show and is often the highlight of a visit to Seville, so be sure to book your tickets in advance.

 Sherry can only be produced within the sherry triangle: the area between Jerez de la Frontera, Puerto de Santa María and San Lucar de Barrameda.
 Fino, Manzanilla and Amontillados are among the most popular types.
 Plan to spend an afternoon sherry tasting at a nearby winery like Tio Pepe, Tradición or Lustau.
 The tours and tastings will help you understand more about this special drink.
 Or, sip it within the city limits at bars like El Rinconcillo or alongside tapas at La Bodega.